Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Experimental Results

-In Fig. \ref{qtun_Fig2}, we illustrate the tunneling phenomena of a single particle in a finite length step potential of $v$=50.
-The potential barriers are situated at $\ket{10}$ and $\ket{11}$ states.
-At time, t=0, the particle is located at $\ket{00}$ state, as time evolves we can observe the probability distribution of the particle spreads to the state $\ket{01}$.
-Notably, it can be observed that after six time steps, the particle has some non-zero probability to be found at classically forbidden region $\ket{10}$ and $\ket{11}$.
-Which clearly confirms the tunneling of particle through the potential barrier.
-We performed this experiment on ``IBM Q QASM simulator'', ``ibmqx4'' and ``IBM Q 14 Melbourne''.
-Both the theoretical and experimental results are explicated in Fig. \ref{qtun_Fig2}.
-In all the cases, the number of shots taken to perform the experiment is 8192.
+In Figure \ref{Fig6.pdf}, we illustrate the tunneling phenomena of a single particle \cite{feng2013experimental} in a finite length step well potential of $v=50$.
+The potential barriers are situated at \(\ket{10}\) and \(\ket{11}\) states.
+At time, $t=0$, the particle is located at \(\ket{00}\) state, as time evolves we can observe the probability distribution of the particle spreads to the state \(\ket{01}\).
+Notably, it can be observed that after six time steps, the particle has some non-zero probability to be found at classically forbidden region \(\ket{10}\)and \(\ket{11}\).
+Which clearly confirms the tunneling of particle through the potential barrier \cite{eckart1930penetration, li2011new}.
+We perform this.